dantalian-pv/copious-vocabulary/README.md

-# Copious-Vocabulary
+# Copious Vocabulary
-An application for daily vocabulary training
+An application for your daily vocabulary training